-Management undertook a 2005 reserve reassessment of all Fusion clients in a legal status (i.e., in bankruptcy, legal collection or a buyout situation and established a FAS 5 provision in the amount of \$201.1 million as of December 31, 2005, with respect to these identified exposures.
+Management undertook a 2005 reserve reassessment of all Fusion clients in a legal status (i.e., in bankruptcy, legal collection or a buyout situation) and established a FAS 5 provision in the amount of \$55.9 million as of December 31, 2005, with respect to this default exposure.
 In addition, a \$151.3 million provision for other contingent liabilities had been established for the Commercial Pool companies relating to potential premium tax underpayment for deductible policies and related settlements with regulatory authorities.